playframework/play-generated-docs/manual/working/scalaGuide/main/sql/slick/PlaySlick.md

 ### Getting Help

 If you are having trouble using Play Slick, check if the [[FAQ|PlaySlickFAQ]] contains the answer.
 Otherwise, feel free to reach out to [play-framework user group] for any question.
 Also, note that if you are seeking help on Slick, the [slick user group] may be a better place to get support.

+Finally, if you prefer to get an answer for your Play and Slick questions in a timely manner, and with a well-defined SLA, [get in touch with Typesafe](http://www.typesafe.com/subscription).

 [play-framework user group]: https://groups.google.com/forum/#!forum/play-framework
 [slick user group]: https://groups.google.com/forum/#!forum/scalaquery